 Once obtaining confirmation that fireworks are legal in your area, follow these tips:

 - Keep a bucket of water close at all times and extinguish fireworks after use

 - Read the instructions and follow directions

-- Only light one at a time
+- Only light one firework at a time

 - Never try to relight or pick up fireworks that have not ignited fully.
 Stay clear and then soak with water

-- Spectators need to maintain a safe distance
+- Keep spectators at a safe distance

 - Do not use homemade fireworks and avoid buying fireworks packaged in brown paper.
 Brown paper is usually a sign they were made for professional displays and could pose a danger to the average consumer